silverstripe/silverstripe-framework/docs/en/01_Tutorials/03_Forms.md

 return new Form($this, 'BrowserPollForm', $fields, $actions);
 ```

-Finally we create the [api:Form] object and return it.
+Finally we create the [api:SilverStripe\FormsForm] object and return it.
 The first argument is the controller that contains the form, in most cases '$this'.
 The second is the name of the method
 that returns the form, which is 'BrowserPollForm' in our case.
 The third and fourth arguments are the
 FieldLists containing the fields and form actions respectively.